SSH access

 sudo su -

-Show network connection information:
+Show network connection and route information:

 ip addr

-The commands below can be used to check the status of SolarAssistant and related services:
+Check the status of SolarAssistant and related services:

 systemctl status solar-assistant